con-tools/con-tools/docs/API.md

 Events are managed as a data entity and supports GET (retrieve), POST (create), PUT (update) and DELETE (delete).

-All methods require both user authentication and convention public identification (i.e. select the convention for which to apply the operation using the convention key).
+Some methods require both user authentication and convention public identification (i.e. select the convention for which to apply the operation using the convention key), while other require only convention public identification.

 #### API